29 of the Most Valuable Coins Ever Minted — 9 Are Worth Over $1 Million

 22. 1892 S Morgan Silver Dollar

-According to CoinTrackers.com, a 1892 S Morgan silver dollar in average condition is valued at a mere $35.00.
-But one in mint state could be valued at around $130,000.
+According to CoinTrackers.com, a 1892 S Morgan silver dollar in average condition is valued at a mere $35.
+But one in high mint state could be valued at around $130,000.

 21. 1886 O Morgan Silver Dollar